janbjorge/PGCacheWatch/README.md

     conn = await asyncpg.connect()
     # Connect the listener to the database using the specified channel.
     await listener.connect(conn)

+    try:
+        yield
+    finally:
-    yield  # Yield control back to the event loop. await conn.close()  # Ensure the database connection is closed on app teardown.
+        await conn.close()  # Ensure the database connection is closed on app teardown.

 # Create an instance of FastAPI, specifying the app setup and teardown actions.
 APP = FastAPI(lifespan=app_setup_teardown)